← NARA PATIENT FOLLOW-UP →

 My Role & Responsibilities

-• Lead UX design of the digital tool: map workflows, define user journeys, and create and test prototypes.
+• Lead the UX design of the digital tool: map workflows, define user journeys, and create and test prototypes.

 Image 3: Prioritization Workshop